 Thompson, who last appeared at Shakespeare & Company in 2010 as Richard III, returns to Shakespeare & Company after a year’s absence to play jazz great Louis Armstrong in a new play, "Satchmo at the Waldorf," directed by Gordon Edelstein, artistic director of Long Wharf Theatre in New Haven, Conn., and written by first-time playwright Terry Teachout, a former jazz musician who is now chief theater critic for the Wall Street Journal.

-Set in May 1971 backstage at the Waldorf Astoria Hotel’s Empire Room, where Armstrong is getting ready for
+Set in May 1971 backstage at the Waldorf Astoria Hotel’s Empire Room, where Armstrong is getting ready for what would be his last performance, "Satchmo at the Waldorf" is about the relationship between Armstrong and his white manager.
+Thompson plays both roles.

 The play, Thompson said during the news conference, is about "the Louis Armstrong we don’t know; the private Armstrong, not the public Armstrong."
 It is based on thousands of hours of live tapes recorded by Armstrong.